ClickHouse/ClickHouse/docs/en/faq/general.md

 ## What If I Have a Problem with Encodings When Using Oracle Through ODBC? {#oracle-odbc-encodings}

-If you use Oracle through the ODBC driver as a source of external dictionaries, you need to set the correct value for the `NLS_LANG` variable in `/etc/default/clickhouse`.
+If you use Oracle through the ODBC driver as a source of external dictionaries, you need to set the correct value for the `NLS_LANG` environment variable in `/etc/default/clickhouse`.
 For more information, see the [Oracle NLS_LANG FAQ](https://www.oracle.com/technetwork/products/globalization/nls-lang-099431.html).

 **Example**